kristdev/hmvc_xajax_ci/README.md

 The URL rewrite system is already activated thanks to the .
 Htaccess file, and form_validation bug has been fixed.

 Great Enjoy!

+Use
+===

+1) Download the zip and install it in the folder of your project

+2) Cancel the src folder, the composer.phar, .gitignore, composer.json, readme.md files

+3) Go to your browser and entering the address http://localhost/yourproject/

+4) welcome module is enabled by default.
+It is located in the application/modules directory.

+5) To create your first module, duplicate COPYTHIS folder

+6) Assure that the name of your controller has the same name as your module

+7) After creating the contoller, verify the address information http://localhost/yourproject/yourmodule

+8) To enable default module newly created, go to the application/config directory, edit the file routes.php.
+Change welcome by yourmodule.